velartrill/velartrill.github.io/orig/conspirators.md

 "The latter."

 *"Shuharva alive."* Daisy's pacing again.
 "What the shit, we're *parsecs* from the front.
-What are they doing here— fuck that, how'd they even *get* here!?"
+What are they doing here— fuck that, how'd they even *get* here!?
+No way they flew citizen-class."
 She shakes her head.
 "You got something out of them?
 Something about Carnelian?"

 I nod.
 "I— really don't know how much to trust him but—"